-If you’re wondering how long you should wait before having sex again after having a C-section, you’ve come to the right place.
+If you’re wondering how long you should wait before having sex again after having a C-section delivery, you’ve come to the right place.
 David Puls, DO, a Family Medicine/OB physician at the Banner Health Clinic in Greeley, says it’s important for women to listen to their OB provider after giving birth—especially if they had a C-section.

 “A C-section is a major abdominal surgery and has a much different expected recovery time and unique set of issues compared to a vaginal delivery,” Dr. Puls said.